-Almost all Masters in Education make research and self-directed learning a priority in the curriculum.
+Almost all programs make research and self-directed learning a priority in the curriculum.
 Expect to explore topics such as inquiry-based practice, educational investigation, professional learning and practice, and learning in the digital age.

 Confidence and leadership

-Today's online Masters in Education programs target skills and knowledge, including leadership strategies, that are directly relevant to education delivery and management in Australia.
+Today's online Master of Education degrees target skills and knowledge, including leadership strategies, that are directly relevant to education delivery and management in Australia.
 Online learning has a student-first approach.
 You can balance M.Ed. study with other life commitments.

-By doing an education masters, you benefit from refreshing and enhancing existing skills.
+By completing a program, you benefit by refreshing and enhancing existing skills.
 You also acquire knowledge and skills in new areas.
 And, after re-examining the methods and goals of instruction, your motivation for teaching may grow.

-Entry requirements for Masters in Education degrees vary by course type.
-For masters aimed at qualified teachers, education credentials equal or comparable to a 4-year Bachelor of Education may be required.
-Other courses have alternative entry paths based on professional experience.
+Entry requirements vary by course type.
+For courses aimed at qualified teachers, education credentials equal or comparable to a 4-year Bachelor of Education may be required.
+Other programs have alternative entry paths based on professional experience.